Wide Bay and Burnett

 Investment in the region

 At Imbil, near Gympie, we are investigating a potential pumped hydro energy storage facility at Borumba Dam.
-Pumped hydro energy storage is critical to our renewable energy transformation, estimated to create 2,000 jobs.
+Pumped hydro energy storage is critical to our renewable energy transformation, estimated to create over 2,000 jobs.

 Borumba Dam is in a prime location, close to the high-voltage transmission network and the Southern Queensland Renewable Energy Zone (QREZ).

-The current pipeline of projects also includes the 1,200 MW forest wind farm project near Gympie, which is planned to create 400 local jobs.
 In total, additional investment in electricity infrastructure in the region is estimated to reach $3 billion by 2040.

 With a highly-skilled workforce, roles created in this region could service jobs in other industries that will experience increased demand as a result of the energy transformation.
 View benefits for workers for more information on planned opportunities.